 You can start by sighting targets not so far off, say 20 yards away.
 After this, you can progress to more significant yardage and distances, from 30 to 40 yards.
 You want to do this because these are very appropriate standards for range while hunting.
 Twenty yards is right because you cannot get any closer to the animal without alerting it through movement or smell that a predator is lurking around.
 Forty yards is also a great distance because you cannot shoot any farther away from there.
 Attempting to do that would lead to missed targets because, honestly, not even the speed of an arrow flying out of an Invader HP can stop the work of gravity.
 Except, of course, you have exceptional skills or a machine for longer range hunting.

 When shooting at forty yards, you should be able to expect a cluster of firings that have mere inches between them; this is not unusual.
 Thirty yards is optimal because it puts you in between, not so far away and not too close.
 It is an appropriate distance for target practice.
 For longer range shooting, practicing at 50 to 75 yards away is an excellent choice.
+Visit Federal Hunting Laws for more information about hunting.

 Using these distances and ranges, you would find satisfaction with the performance of the Invader HP.
 Keep it in mind that shooting at different points on a target is way better than repeatedly shooting at one point.
 That is because you can achieve more accuracy this way.
 Focusing on one spot would lead to problems like bolts and nuts nicking against each other.
 Also, shooting at different points with different distances saves you more money as you tend to use fewer arrows.
+Find out and learn more on Ohio hunting safety course.

 Stay safe as you use this powerful crossbow; check all the arrows and the crossbow as damaged crossbows can lead to dangerous incidents.